 How to Avoid Common Canonicalization Mistakes

-Canonicalization is a complex issue, so errors may occur frequently.
+Canonicalization is a complex issue so that errors may occur frequently.
 Let’s see the main ones and how to avoid them:

 Blocking the canonical URL with robots.txt